svalters/p_test/README.md

 - `react-hook-form` for form handling.
 No previous experience, trying it out as an alternative to `formik`
 - `react-transition-group` for some transitions
 - `react-query` for data fetching & caching.
 No previous experience, trying it out as an alternative to state management libraries
+- `js-confetti` finish test with correct answers and find out

 ## Backend